CornellLabofOrnithology/auk/README.md

 -   `auk_bcr()`: filter by [Bird Conservation Region (BCR)](http://nabci-us.org/resources/bird-conservation-regions/)
     using BCR codes, see `?bcr_codes`.
--   `auk_extent()`: filter by spatial extent, i.e. a range of latitudes and longitudes in decimal degrees.
+-   `auk_extent()`: filter by spatial extent (bounding box), i.e. a range of latitudes and longitudes in decimal degrees.
 -   `auk_date()`: filter to checklists from a range of dates.
 To extract observations from a range of dates, regardless of year, use the wildcard “`*`” in place of the year, e.g.